SURGICAL TECHNOLOGY: We’re located in the Instructional Center (INS) in Health Sciences

 - professional ethics

-With an associate degree in Surgical Technology at Kirtland, you’ll be ready to support the welfare of patients and assist other medical professionals as part of a surgical team and wear your scrubs with pride.
+With a certificate in Surgical Technology at Kirtland, you’ll be ready to support the welfare of patients and assist other medical professionals as part of a surgical team and wear your scrubs with pride.

 2013-14 Program Costs